HarryBeadle/speedcrunch/doc/src/userguide/syntax.rst

 SpeedCrunch supports the following operators, listed in order of decreasing precedence:

 ..
-Note: when making changes to these tables, also check that they look ok with LaTeX; these big
+Note: When making changes to these tables, also check that they look ok with LaTeX; these big
 .. tables can be problematic.

 .. tabularcolumns:: |p{0.2\linewidth}|p{0.5\linewidth}|p{0.25\linewidth}|